anisur172/MySQL/README.md

     (39,"technician","married","secondary","no",0,"yes","no","unknown",5,"may",203,1,-1,0,"unknown","no"),
     (46,"management","married","tertiary","no",229,"yes","no","unknown",5,"may",197,1,-1,0,"unknown","no");

-    $ select count(*) FROM bank_details # showing all rows of table
+# Showing all rows of table
-    $ select count(*) FROM bank_details #count the rows number or check how many data have indide of table
+    select count(*) FROM bank_details
+# Count the rows number or check how many data have indide of table
+    select count(*) FROM bank_details

-    $ SELECT * FROM bank_details # show all data inside of table
+# Show all data inside of table
+    SELECT * FROM bank_details
+# Filter the table with age, loan and job  column

-    $ SELECT age , loan , job from bank_details #filter the table with age, loan and job  column
+    SELECT age , loan , job from bank_details

-    $ select `default` from bank_details # default is a keywork of SQL if you need to kept it as a column name then need to use `` this symbole.
+# Default is a keywork of SQL if you need to kept it as a column name then need to use `` this symbole.
 Otherwise can't work

-select * from bank_details limit 8 # filter the only 8 rows from this table
+    select `default` from bank_details
+# Filter the only 8 rows from this table
+    select * from bank_details limit 8
+# Filter the data by age

-select * from bank_details where age = 33 #filter the data by age
+    select * from bank_details where age = 33
+# Filter
-select * from bank_details where age > 40 #filter
+    select * from bank_details where age > 40
+# Filter
-select * from bank_details where age = 60 #filter
+    select * from bank_details where age = 60
+# Multipule filter
-select * from bank_details where age = 60 and job = 'retired' #multipule filter
+    select * from bank_details where age = 60 and job = 'retired'
+# Show table full data

-SELECT * FROM bank_details #show table full data
+    SELECT * FROM bank_details
+# Multipule condition filter
+    select * from bank_details where education = 'unknown' or marital = 'single'
+# Multipule condition filter

-select * from bank_details where education = 'unknown' or marital = 'single' #multipule condition filter select * from bank_details where (education = 'unknown' or marital = 'single') and balance < 500 #multipule condition filter
+    select * from bank_details where (education = 'unknown' or marital = 'single') and balance < 500
+# Filter unique value of column

-select distinct job from bank_details #show unique value of column
+    select distinct job from bank_details

-select *from bank_details order by age #defult filter by accending order select *from bank_details order by marital #defult filter by accending order select *from bank_details order by age desc # filter by deccending order select *from bank_details order by marital desc # filter by deccending order
+# Defult filter by accending order
+    select *from bank_details order by age
+# Defult filter by accending order
+    select *from bank_details order by marital
+# Filter by deccending order
+    select *from bank_details order by age desc
+# Filter by deccending order
+    select *from bank_details order by marital desc